Jbleezy/BO1-Reimagined/README.md

 #### Search & Rezurrect
 * Round based gamemode
-* Each player starts with 10,000 points
-* Each player will get 5,000 points at the beginning of a new round if they have less than 5,000 points
 * Unlimited zombies
+* 2,000 health zombies
+* .5 second zombie spawn rate
+* Every player starts with 5,000 points and will get 5,000 points at the beginning of each new round if they have less than 5,000 points
-* Win a round killing the remainder of the zombies spawned on the map after all enemies have downed
+* Win a round by killing the remainder of the zombies spawned on the map after all enemies have downed
 * If both teams die on a round, neither team will get a point
 * Win the game by winning 3 rounds
+* Shangri-La: unlimited napalm and shrieker zombies can spawn (only one of each can be spawned in at a time though)

+#### Race
+* Unlimited zombies
+* Starts at round 1, every 45 seconds round increases until round 20
+* First team to 250 kills, or team with most kills after round 20 wins
+* Auto revive after 15 seoconds
+* Shangri-La: unlimited napalm and shrieker zombies can spawn (only one of each can be spawned in at a time though)

+#### Gun Game
+* Unlimited zombies
+* Win the game the game by progressing through all the weapons
+* Zombies will drop a gun increment powerup after a certain amount of kills
+* Only the player who killed the zombie can grab and see the gun increment powerup

 #### King of the Hill
 * Unlimited zombies